apigee/api-platform-samples/sample-proxies/README.md

-# Apigee API Platform Policy Samples
+# Apigee API Platform Samples

 This is a collection of sample API proxies for [Apigee Edge](http://apigee.com/about/enterprise), designed to showcase the features of Edge and demonstrate how to build your own API proxies.